-Expats moving to Jakarta will find themselves in a great sprawling, overpopulated megalopolis, with a population size steadily increasing.
-As the commercial and economic centre of Indonesia, Jakarta offers a good base for exploring the rest of Indonesia and, despite some drawbacks, it can be a fun place to live, once expats become accustomed to the lifestyle.
+Expats moving to Jakarta will find themselves in a sprawling, densely populated megalopolis, with a population size that is steadily increasing.
+As the commercial and economic centre of Indonesia, Jakarta offers a good base for exploring the rest of the country and, despite some drawbacks, it can be a fun place to live, once expats become accustomed to the local culture and lifestyle.

 Expats in Jakarta generally find jobs in the oil, gas, telecommunications, engineering and education sectors.
-The process for getting a work permit and visa for Indonesia is often arduous; there are strict rules regarding giving employment to foreigners due to massive unemployment already present in Indonesia.
+The process for getting a work permit and visa for Indonesia is often arduous; there are strict rules regarding giving employment to foreigners due to the high rate of unemployment already present in the country.
 Even voluntary work in many cases is classed as work, so it’s advisable to seek legal advice when embarking on anything that may jeopardise one's visa and stay in Jakarta.

 Generally speaking, Jakarta is a safe place to live but, like any large city, expats should be savvy and take precautions for their safety as they would do anywhere else.
-For women, especially, it’s unwise to walk alone at night and they should only use taxi companies that are reputable and reliable.
-Violent crime is rare, and petty crime fairly low, but expats should be cautious of scams.
-Although there is a threat of terrorism in Jakarta, and the city has been targeted by extremists in the past, security is given high priority, especially around business districts and in shopping areas.
+For women especially, it’s unwise to walk alone at night and they should only use taxi companies that are reputable and reliable.
+Violent crime is rare, but petty crime is fairly common and expats should always be cautious of scams.
+Although there is a threat of terrorism in Jakarta and the city has been targeted by extremists in the past, security is given high priority, especially around business districts and in shopping areas.

-There are many different options for accommodation and housing for expats in Jakarta, and depending on one’s income, there are properties available to rent from luxury penthouse apartments or houses with a pool and garden, to a room in a kos (a guesthouse) with a shared bathroom and dining facilities.
+There are many different options for accommodation and housing for expats in Jakarta, and depending on one’s income, there are properties available to rent ranging from luxury penthouse apartments or houses with a pool and garden, to rooms in guesthouses with shared bathroom and dining facilities.

 Schooling for expat children is available in Jakarta, with most expat parents choosing to send their children to an international school; this is likely to cause the biggest dent to one’s income as international schools are expensive.